-1. 1915(b)(3) Adjustment - This adjustment reflects anticipated changes in 1915(b)(3) spending in the projection period.
+- 1. 1915(b)(3) Adjustment This adjustment reflects anticipated changes in 1915(b)(3) spending in the projection period.
 Continued implementation of the State's settlement with the US Department of Justice will result in increased 1915(b)(3) spending.
 Utilization of 1915(b)(3) services has continued to increase, over 20% annually in recent years, due to increased provider capacity, as well as improved awareness & promotion of these services.
 Additionally, three 1915(b)(3) services, inhome skill building, transitional living, and independent support, which were piloted by Cardinal Innovations in the prior waiver, will be expanded statewide to all remaining PIHPs in P1.
-For these reasons, the P1 projections reflect the carry-forward of the approved 1915(b)(3) PMPMs from P5 of the prior waiver period specific to each MEG necessary to support the anticipated growth of 1915(b)(3) services.

-2. TBI Waiver Coverage - Effective January 1, 2018, the State seeks to implement a 1915(c) waiver to provide HCBS services to individuals with a Traumatic Brain Injury (TBI).
+For these reasons, the P1 projections reflect the carry-forward of the approved 1915(b)(3) PMPMs from P5 of the prior waiver period specific to each MEG necessary to support the anticipated growth of 1915(b)(3) services. - 2.
+TBI Waiver Coverage Effective January 1, 2018, the State seeks to implement a 1915(c) waiver to provide HCBS services to individuals with a Traumatic Brain Injury (TBI).
 This program initially served as a pilot program in the Alliance catchment area, which included Cumberland, Durham, Johnston and Wake counties.
-Effective 9/1/22 the TBI Waiver began serving Alliances updated catchment areas, Cumberland, Durham, Johnston, Mecklenburg, Orange and Wake Counties.
-HCBS services will be provided in lieu of Institutional services that could have been provided in Rehabilitation Hospitals, Chronic Care Hospitals or Skilled Nursing Facilities.
+Effective 4/1/23 the TBI Waiver began serving Alliances updated catchment areas, Cumberland, Durham, Johnston, Mecklenburg, Orange and Wake Counties.
+HCBS services will be provided in lieu of Institutional services that could have been provided in Rehabilitation Hospitals, Chronic Care Hospitals or Skilled Nursing Facilities. - 3.
+[7-1-21 Update]:1115 waiver Implementation of integrated managed care authorized by the 1115 waiver began July 1, 2021 with Standard Plan launch.
+Similar to the discussion noted in the 1915(b)(3) section, an adjustment has been applied in the development of P3 to account for changes due to the implementation of comprehensive managed care under the 1115 waiver.
+4. [4-1-23 Update]: There are several new program changes impacting Projection Year 4 that have been considered as a part of this update, including EVV/DCW rate increases, ITS and ILOS rate increases, implementation of delegated care management administrative function and acuity adjustments related to Tailored Plan identification changes and new populations.
+Each of these adjustments is described below and supplemental summaries have been included on Schedule D4 to illustrate the individual impacts.
+The adjustments have been included in P4 to reflect a partial year implementation.
+Further adjustments are included in P5 to capture the full year impact.
+Adjustments were calculated based on capitation rate-setting analysis used in the development of the capitation rates that will be effective in December 1, 2022 for the PIHP program.
+Many of these adjustments were implemented in the contract/program prior to 4/1/2023; however the cost effectiveness projections reflect the updates prospectively only beginning 4/1/2023.